-Celtics Odds: Boston Looks To Win Eighth Straight Game In Meeting Vs. Kings
+NBA Odds: Celtics Look To Win Eighth Consecutive Game In Meeting Vs. Kings

 The Celtics’ current tear marks their longest win streak since winning seven straight games in February 2013 and has moved the team to within 2 1/2 games of the Cavaliers in the Eastern Conference standings.

 The Celtics have continued to rack up the points, averaging 114.6 per game over their past seven outings.
-However, the team continues to produce inconsistently at the sportsbooks, where it has failed to cover in its past four outings and is 3-7 against the spread over its past 10 games.
+However, the team continues to produce inconsistently at the sportsbooks, where it has failed to cover in their past four outings and is 3-7 against the spread over their past 10 games.

-Boston has produced a 16-5 SU record in 21 games overall since Christmas.
+Boston is 16-5 SU record in 21 games overall since Christmas.
 However, much of that success has come on home court at TD Garden, where the Celtics have won SU in 13 of their last 15 games.
 The Celtics are just 3-3 SU and 3-2-1 ATS in their last six road dates, according to the OddsShark NBA Database.

 It has quickly become another lost season for Sacramento, which has posted just six SU wins in 21 outings since briefly climbing into playoff contention during a 6-2 run in mid-December.
 The Kings are 2-9 SU and 3-8 ATS over their past 11 home dates, but they are 4-0 SU and 3-1 ATS in the Celtics’ past four visits to Sacramento.